Radhika Madlani Parliamentary Affairs Officer, Industry and Parliament Trust

 The information contained on this website details the typical entry requirements for this course for the most commonly offered qualifications.
 Applicants with alternative qualifications may wish to enquire with the relevant admissions teams prior to application whether or not their qualifications are deemed acceptable.
 For less commonly encountered qualifications this will be judged on a case-by-case basis in consultation with the academic admissions tutor.

-The programme explores politics in British, European and global settings and examines theories about the nature of politics from the ancient to the modern world.
+The programme explores international relations in European and global settings and examines theories about the nature of politics and international relations from the ancient to the modern world.
 You will explore the complex relationship between ethics and international action via co-operation or conflict.
 The history and present day functionality of the European Union and policy-making at international, national and regional levels is also explored.

 You will also have the opportunity to produce a substantial piece of individual work in the form of a dissertation on an agreed topic of your choice.